intellimath/pyaxon/README.rst

 2. Provide safe loading and dumping by default.
 3. Provide unsafe loading and dumping of objects on the base of registration of factory/reduce callables.
 4. Provide a way for fully controlled by application/framework/library unsafe loading and dumping.
-5. It's fast enough to be useful.
+5. It's sufficiently fast so as to be useful.

 History
 -------